xakz/after-dark/index.md

 weight = 3
 ```

-### Intelligent Lazyloading
+### Intelligent Lazy Loading

-Lazyloading prioritizes when and how images and more are downloaded, improving perceived performance and reducing page load times.
-When activated, lazyloading will start working automatically.
+Lazy loading prioritizes when and how images and more are downloaded, improving perceived performance and reducing page load times.
+When activated, lazy loading will start working automatically.
 No JavaScript configuration is necessary.

-**What makes it _Intelligent_?** If no lazyloaded content is detected on a page when the site is generated, the feature will not be activated and no additional downloads will occur.
+**What makes it _Intelligent_?** If no lazy loaded content is detected on a page when the site is generated, the feature will not be activated and no additional downloads will occur.

-To activate lazyloading with [lazysizes], add `lazyload` to the `class` attribute of your images/iframes in conjunction with a `data-src` and/or `data-srcset` attribute:
+To activate lazy loading with [lazysizes], add `lazyload` to the `class` attribute of your images/iframes in conjunction with a `data-src` and/or `data-srcset` attribute:

 ```html
 <!-- non-responsive -->